 Dependency to issues

 You can add issues that prevent the design review from completing until they are closed by adding them to the dependency list.
-Any issues that are open will prevent the design review from merging with an error message.
-This is different than adding issues in the design review description as that lets you close issues when you merge the files in the design review.
-This is also different from milestones, which do not need to be closed and will not be closed when the design review is completed.
+Any issues that are open will prevent it from merging with an error message.
+This is different from adding issues in the design review description, as that lets you close issues when you merge the files in the design review.
+This is also different from milestones, which do not need to be closed and will not be closed when it is completed.

-Assignees are different than reviewers, although they sound similars.
-Assignees are the people who are responsible for managing the design review and have full rights and access to the review.
+Assignees are different from reviewers, although they sound similar.
+They are the people who are responsible for managing the design review and have full rights and access to the review.
 One person can create the design review and assign it to another person or group of people who are fully responsible for completing the review.
 You can also assign someone and co-manage the review, with all assignees having equal permissions as the creator.

 Reviewers can comment, approve, or request changes.
 By default, if a reviewer requests changes, there is nothing stopping an assignee or the creator of the design review from merging the changes anyways.
 Likewise, the design review can be merged regardless if any or all of the reviewers approve.
 It is unwise to ignore the approval or requested changes of a reviewer.
 After all, that is the whole point of the review, to solicit the advice of others and integrate their wisdom and experience into your design.
 If you are going to merge without approval, or after someone has requested changes, it is best to leave a comment as to why.

 To set up your repo to allow reviewers to block a review, go to repo→settings→branches and click Enable Branch Protection.

 Select “Block merge on rejected reviews” to prevent the merge from completing when someone requests changes.
 Select “Block merge on official review requests” if you have reviewers who have not approved the design review.

 If you are an admin to the repo, you can still merge the design review, regardless if there are official review requests.
 The merge button will turn red to indicate that only admins can merge the files.